TBau23/tennis-shot-analysis/README.md

 # Tennis Shot Classifier

 A React app that allows users to upload videos of themselves playing tennis.
 The app uses TensorFlow MoveNet to overlay joint positioning and classify the movement as backhand, forehand, or serve.
+More features in the works.

 ## Features
 - Video upload and playback